confcav/2025/cfw.md

 * Main conference: July 23-25, 2025

 #### Call for Workshops
 The 2025 Computer Aided Verification (CAV) Workshops provide an opportunity for participants to discuss topics in the broader verification related domains.
-CAV 2025 Workshops will be held on July 21-22, 2025 before the main conference. <br>
+CAV 2025 Workshops will be held on July 21-22, 2025 before the main conference.

 Workshop proposals will be reviewed by the Workshop Chair along with the program chairs and members of the steering committee.
 Proposals must consist of the following two parts:

 Part I: Technical Information <br>